ispg-group/aiidalab-ispg/workflows/README.md

 pip install  .
 ```

-Additional notes:
-- Consider to use the editable mode (`pip install -e .`) while actively developing the workchain.
+Consider to use the editable mode (`pip install -e .`) while actively developing the workchain.

-## Note on alternative approaches for distributing the workchain package

-The following alternatives approaches for the distribution of the workchain wheel could be considered (in rough order of preference at the time of writing):

-1. Install the package directly from the app directory (something like: `aiidalab-qe-workchain@file://./src/dist/aiidalab_qe_workchain-1.0-py3-none-any.whl`).
-   However this is currently not possible, because it would be difficult to reliably determine the absolute location of the package and non-local URIs are not universally supported